azavea/azavea-branding-guide/communication/social-media.md

 ## Why do we maintain social media accounts?
 Our goal is to create or engage in conversation related to our work.
 We're also aiming to improve SEO and strengthen brand awareness.

-Social media posts enable us share small snippets of material that can be shared by our audience.
-We can also send messaging much more frequently than with other communication methods.
+Social media enables us to post small snippets of material that can be shared by our audience.

 ### Desired results

 - Links back to our websites and blogs
 - Links to other, prominent websites
-- Following interesting, strong users
+- Following interesting, relevant users
-- Being followed by interesting, strong users
+- Being followed by interesting, relevant users

 ## Potential topics